ankita397/Blind75_NC/README.md

     return maxSum;
 }

 3. Binary Search Pattern
 Problem types:

-Searching for an element in a sorted array.
+•	Searching for an element in a sorted array.
-Finding the first/last occurrence of a target.
+•	Finding the first/last occurrence of a target.
-Searching in a rotated sorted array.
+•	Searching in a rotated sorted array.
-Template:

-java
-Copy code
 public int binarySearchTemplate(int[] arr, int target) {
     int left = 0, right = arr.length - 1;